geotrev/spider-ui/packages/tooltip/README.md

 Then you're good to go!

-### Visibility Check
+## Controlling Visibility

-Because slotted elements aren't hidden in the DOM on first render, you may see a flash of unstyled content when using this component.
-You can work around this by adding the following to your app's stylesheet:
+Because slotted elements aren't hidden in the DOM on first render, you may see your tooltip's unstyled content on page load.
+You can fix around this by adding the following to your app's stylesheet:

 ```css
 spider-tooltip:not(:defined) {
   display: none;
 }
 ```

+Unfortunately, however, this won't work in IE 11.

 ## Attributes